Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/final-steps/go-live-checklist.md

 ## Context

-Whether you’re launching a brand-new XM Cloud site or migrating from XP, there’s one goal: make sure the experience is stable, fast, and ready for real users.
+Whether you’re launching a brand-new SitecoreAI site or migrating from XP, there’s one goal: make sure the experience is stable, fast, and ready for real users.
 That takes more than a code push - it takes a coordinated handoff across development, content, marketing, and operations.

 ## Execution
 Don’t wait until go-live to think about quality - quality assurance should be part of the build.
 Starting early saves time, reduces bugs, and provides the team guidance.
 Here’s what that looks like from day one: